 Synchronous communication

-Of course, while chat, IM and mobile messaging were designed as synchronous platforms, it is possible to use them asynchronously, with users returning to a conversation when convenient, a common trend seen in mobile messaging.
-It should be noted that there is a grey area between messaging services and traditional VoIP services like Skype, with many companies nowadays providing both messaging and audio/video call options.
+Of course, while chat, IM and mobile messaging were designed as synchronous tools, it is possible to use them asynchronously, with users returning to a conversation when convenient, a common trend seen in mobile messaging.
+There is a grey area between messaging services and traditional VoIP services like Skype (which was retired in 2025).
+Many services nowadays provide both messaging and audio/video calling options, and both messaging and audio/video calling functionality have been integrated into multifunctional collaborative environments like Class for Web (formerly Blackboard Collaborate, and later Class Collaborate), Microsoft Teams (which subsumed Skype from 2025 onwards) and Zoom.

 The educational advantages of synchronous communication include the following: